fossabot/trivia-bot/README.md

 NOTE: these only work for admins.

 ```
-;triviadebug - This is echos the contents of data.txt
+;triviadebug - This is echos the contents of data.txt (actually everyone can use it but its useless)
 ;servers - This lists the servers the bot is in.
 ```